srh-gst/srh-gst.github.io/_pages/about.md

 Hey, thanks for stopping by!

+Diving into big, complex data is where the fun begins for me!

-I am a doctoral candidate at [Munich University](https://www.lmu.de/en/index.html), a junior economist at the [ifo Institute](https://www.ifo.de/en).
-I visited Stanford in 2022.
+As a doctoral candidate at [Munich University](https://www.lmu.de/en/index.html) and junior economist at the [ifo Institute](https://www.ifo.de/en), I have deep understanding of economic principles and excellent analytical skills.
+One of my highlights during my PhD was visiting Stanford in 2022.

+With a passion for teamwork and innovation, coupled with a deep-dive mentality, I am dedicated to turning numbers into actionable insights that have real-world impact.

 My research interests are economics of education, development economics, and labor economics.

 You can find my CV [here](http://srh-gst.github.io/files/gust_CV_short_Nov_2023.pdf).